XiansAiPlatform/website/README.md

-# Xians ACP — Marketing Website
+# Xians ACP — Public Website

 The marketing website for **Xians Agent Control Plane (ACP)** — an open-source, MIT-licensed control plane for AI agents.
 Xians ACP runs the layer around your agents: tenants, prompts, conversations, webhooks, human tasks, schedules, logs, and metrics.
 Self-hosted, and agnostic to the agent runtime.